Struggling to find interesting blog post ideas for your blog?

 #75 Publish a manifesto - See a sample here.

 #76 Make a post about future plans - Dreaming of being a world-class analyst or an entrepreneur in five years time?
 Looking to start studies at a university?
 Write the plans down; it’s interesting to read them later on, and it gives new ideas to other people as well.

 #77 Write down an extremely long blog comments – In that way you can show your readers that you actually care about their comments & opinions.

 #78 Thank your audience for following you – Show that you respect them.

 #79 Write about why you actually started blogging - Simply tell your followers how it all started…

 #80 Abandon your blog for a week and make others think “what happened to you” - It’s pretty risky, but if you are famous blogger – this will get you a lot of buzz.

 #81 Write the list of things and activities you want to do before death – Ever seen the books in the bookstore called “1001 places to visit/foods to eat/artists to listen before you die?"
 Build your own list, and inspire others to do that as well. #82 Show others how to do something extremely FAST - Everybody likes to do something quickly.
 As you know, time is the most valuable thing in our lives.
 For example, David Risley teach you how to blog fast.

-#83 Write a satirical blog post – Satire never gets old, but don’t be too harsh.
-These posts can easily go viral, but be sure you’re prepared for backlash.
+#83 Write a satirical blog post - Satire never gets old as blog ideas, but don’t be too harsh.
+These posts can easily go viral, but be sure you're prepared for backlash.

 #84 Write a series of blog posts – To make your readers constantly engaged with your blog, then I suggest you to start a blog post series.
 Here’s a good example of blog post series: How to Make a WordPress Plugin #1.